Houssein-Khafaja-ehealthOntario/Android-DHDR-FHIR/README.md

 - [Authors](#authors)
 - [License](#license)
 - [Acknowledgments](#acknowledgments)

-## DHDR-FHIR Android Sample
-This is an Android application prototype that makes use of the HL7 HAPI FHIR 3.3.0 Library to connect to [Innovation Lab's Digital Health Drug Repository (DHDR)](https://www.innovation-lab.ca/digital-health-drug-repository-dhdr).
-It also connects to [Innovation Lab's Provincial Client Registry (PCR) v3](https://www.innovation-lab.ca/Provincial-Client-Registry).

 ## Android Features Used
 These are the features that were used to put together this project: